hpe-storage/scod/docs/partners/vmware/index.md

 ![Compatible Storage](img/profile6.png)

 Once complete click **Finish**.
-Repeat this process for any additional Storage Policies you may require.
+Repeat this process for any additional Storage Policies you may need.

 ![Specify name of Storage Policy](img/profile6.png)

-Now that we have configure a Storage Policy, we can deploy the vSphere CSI Driver.
+Now that we have configured a Storage Policy, we can deploy the vSphere CSI Driver.

 #### Install the vSphere Cloud Provider Interface